K3FGO celebrating 50 years in ham radio

-A 720 ' Beverage is aimed at Europe and is used on 160 and 80 and 40 meters.
-A link to a youtube demo of the Beverage can be heard on the link below:
+A 720' Beverage is aimed at Europe and used on 160 and 80 and 40 meters.
+A youtube link to hear the Beverage: http://www.youtube.com/watch?v=AmNjvHxJWgw

-Below are pictures from K3FGO/1 holiday location in CAPE COD, EASTHAM, MASSACHUSETTS
+Below is QSL when operation at holiday QTH, portable 1 in CAPE COD, EASTHAM, MASSACHUSETTS

 1966 CQ DX contest at W3YUW: Spotting at left is K0ZX (ex WB2OAE) and K3FGO with headphones